theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 The Organizations and Locations tabs can be ignored for now, but make sure at least one of each is assigned.
 Most likely you'll have a single option in both selectors.

-After the compute resource is created, user is redirected to its detail page.
+After the compute resource is created, you are redirected to its detail page.
 Click the Virtual Machines tab to list VMs on this compute resource.
 You should see some basic information about VMs.
 Based on provider capabilities, you can power them on and off.